 Are you working on something new these days, what is it another translation or fiction?

 I am translating a book on Second World War, ‘Doctors from Hell’ by Vivien Spitz.
 I write one article ‘Kshitij’ every first Sunday of a month in ‘Saptarang’ (Sunday special of Sakal daily.)

 Dr. Richard Feynman, (I am writing his biography), Dr.Kalam, JRD Tata, Chandra S. and many more in the field of science.
 Vijay Tendulkar, Dalavi, Arati Prabhu, G.A.
 Kulkarni, Shashi Deshpande.

 Reading of books has plummeted in the modern world your thoughts on this?

-Ans: Yes, television and e-revolution has done that.
-But at least in India the literacy rate is increasing and very few have access to e-reading.
+Yes, television, mobiles, and e-revolution have done that.
+But at least in India, the literacy rate is increasing and very few have access to e-reading.
 Besides reading percolates in your mind and TV pictures just fly.
 You don’t remember the scenes you have seen yesterday till you see today’s episode.
-I do believe that books have lasting effect on you.
+I do believe that books have a lasting effect on you.

 Short Story Collection

 Palasaachi Paane, Kaachkamal, Chakawaa, Chehare, Aanakhi Ek Rastaa, Phule ani Patri, Punarvasan, Neersi mohamaya, samudra